the wing of a plane flying over Hartsfield Jackson International Airport

 13. Know the Airport’s Layout

-In Atlanta, one of the best spots to rest is the rainforest-themed walkway between Terminals A and B. With soft lighting and calming nature sounds, it’s a way more peaceful place to rest than the brightly lit gate areas.
+In Atlanta, one of the best spots to rest is the rainforest-themed walkway between Terminals A and B. With soft lighting and calming nature sounds, it’s a little more of a peaceful place to rest than the brightly lit gate areas.
 For more ideas, check out the website Sleeping in Airports, which shares traveler-recommended airport spots around the world.

 14. Always Purchase Travel Insurance

-To find the right policy, plenty of websites compare coverage across multiple companies.
-Two of my go-to options for general travel are TravelInsurance.com and InsureMyTrip.com.
-If you’re a long-term traveler or digital nomad, consider providers like World Nomads or SafetyWing, which cater to extended trips and remote work lifestyles
+To find the right policy, use TravelInsurance.com and InsureMyTrip.com to compare.
+If you’re a long-term traveler or digital nomad, consider providers like World Nomads or SafetyWing, which cater to extended trips and remote work lifestyles.

 15. Contact the Department of Transportation